rohan-molloy/ikev2_vpn_cookbook/README.md

 ## Requirements

 - This cookbook is tested on Ubuntu Bionic (Linux mint 19)
-- The system have a hostname set, this hostname must point to its public IP over DNS
+- The system hostname is set and points to public IP over DNS (for Letsencrypt)

 ## Attributes